 16 Things We Know About The Crown Season 3

 Since making its premiere on November 4, 2016, the Netflix series—which won the 2017 Golden Globe for Best Drama and a handful of Emmys (including one for Claire Foy as Outstanding Lead Actress in a Drama Series)—has become an indisputable hit.
 The streaming series, created by two-time Oscar nominee Peter Morgan, follows the reign of Queen Elizabeth II and the ups and downs of the royal family.

-Now that you’ve surely binge-watched the first two seasons, we’re looking ahead to season three.
-Here’s everything we know about The Crown’s third season so far.
+Now that you’ve surely binge-watched the first two seasons, we’re looking ahead to season 3.
+Here’s everything we know about The Crown’s next season so far.